Gideonite22/clarity-data-guard/README.md

 ## Time-Limited Access Control

-The new time-limited access control feature allows data owners to grant temporary access to their data.
+The time-limited access control feature allows data owners to grant temporary access to their data.
 When granting access, owners can specify an expiry block height after which the access will automatically expire.

 Example usage:
 ```clarity